What Everyone Gets Wrong About Self-Compassion

 By: Esther Lee

+You make it through another day, but when you finally crawl into bed, your brain won’t shut off.
+Or maybe you feel numb, overwhelmed by thoughts and emotions you can’t even name.
+You recount all the things you did wrong - nothing just seems to be good enough.
 You don’t feel good enough.
 You’re exhausted by the emotional suffering, and you really want to just give yourself a break.
-People tell you “just do self-care,” “you need to love yourself,” “practice self-compassion” - easier said than done.
+People tell you “Practice self-care,” “Love yourself,” “Be kind to yourself.”
+Easier said than done.
 What even is self-compassion?

 What it is NOT